iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#128] How to counter drones 101.md

 Even though I might die from the poison XD

 **FlyingCodo**<br>
-Sir, that brewery just recently released a cucumber-flavored beer ouo<br>
+Sir, that brewery just recently released a cucumber\-flavored beer ouo<br>
 Shouldn't you taste test it to show you love for cucumbers LOL<br>
 Or do you need me to grind it into a puree before pouring it all over you??